wdawson/okta.github.io/_source/_code/javascript/okta_auth_sdk.md

 ### Store the Parsed Token

-Once the token has been parsed out of the URL, you can add it to the Token Manager using the `tokenManager.add` method.
+Once the token has been parsed out of the URL, you can add it to the Token Manager using the `tokenManager.add` method:

 ~~~ js
 authClient.tokenManager.add('idToken', idToken);